Government organizations around the world must prepare ahead for the omni-present threat of being shown up by cyber criminals.

 In an incident in February, a UK computer consultant found out that hackers had attacked over 4,000 infected websites around the world to mine the Monero cryptocurrency.
 Those infected included Australian sites such as qcat.qld.gov.au, casey.vic.gov.au, bayswater.wa.gov.au, parliament.vic.gov.au, and legislation.qld.gov.au.
 UK’s National Health Service and the US court information system were also victims.

-In 2016, over hundred Indian government websites were hacked within a matter of weeks across states for secret and unauthorized crypto currency mining.
+In 2016, over a hundred Indian government websites were hacked within a matter of weeks across states for secret and unauthorized crypto currency mining.

 Hackers seek to infect the computers of those who visit these government websites, since crypto currency mining requires massive computing.
 Ignorant users fall for click-bait, after which their computers are used to verify transactions for numerous crypto currencies, recording them in a digital ledger.

-Last month, according to an investigation by team of security researchers, out of 3,220 UK government websites with domain names registered under the .gov.uk, hundreds have serious security vulnerabilities, including central government departments to local and district councils such as the National Archives, the Scottish prosecution service and the Health and Safety Executive.
+Last month, according to an investigation by a team of security researchers, out of 3,220 UK government websites with domain names registered under the .gov.uk, hundreds have serious security vulnerabilities, including central government departments to local and district councils such as the National Archives, the Scottish prosecution service and the Health and Safety Executive.
 Some of these vulnerabilities have been known for over a decade now.

 Ironically, government servers are considered a soft target because, apart from the fact that they are mostly non secure and generate high traffic, people also trust them, because they belong to the government.